-The Ferragamo surname is synonymous with Italian creativity and entrepreneurship.
+The Ferragamo surname is synonymous with Italian creativity and entrepreneurship and style, class and refinement!
+Certainly this wine exemplifies these attributes!

 Nestled in the heart of Tuscany, Il Borro was purchase by Ferruccio Ferragamo (the son of Salvatore Ferragamo who passed away in 1960) in 1993.
 A few years after acquiring the medieval hilltop village and surrounding 1700 acres, extensive renovations and refurbishing transformed the buildings into a luxury destination resort hotel and spa.
 Then attention was shifted to viticulture as the property has a rich history going back to the early 1600s.
 Since launching the Il Borro label in 1999, the property and its vintages have continued to gain fame and notoriety under the guidance of Ferruccio’s son, Salvatore Ferragamo.
 Long famous for their iconic Italian fashion house, the attention-to-detail in all they do is evident throughout the organically farmed and certified 117 acres of vineyards.
 On the heels of Il Borro’s highly rated and classic 2015, the 2016 Il Borro Rosso IGT is the very finest wine the property has ever produced!
 The perfectly balanced blend is composed of estate grown 50% Merlot, 35% Cabernet Sauvignon, and 15% Syrah.
 14.5% Alcohol